 Congratulations!
 You’re now halfway through your self-publishing journey!
 Take a moment to celebrate and pat yourself on the back for such a job well done!
 Especially, for managing to get through your first collection of criticism – it never completely goes away, but it might get easier for you over time.

-Next week, I’m going to cover some optional pre-marketing steps you can take while you’re waiting for your edits to come back that might save wear in tear in your floors from pacing! 🙂
+Next week, I’m going to cover some optional pre-marketing steps you can take while you’re waiting for your edits to come back that might save wear and tear in your floors from pacing! 🙂

 ♥ Weekly Accomplishment: I’m happy to announce that this week, I’ve finished the 3rd Chapter for Scavenger, book 2 of the Dark Day Isle series and have moved into the 4th.
 Hint: When Master Felix orders extra pineapple, things are bound to get a little… messy. 😉 What are you drooling… er…cheering over this week?
 Please share with us in the comments below!